artmetla/DejaView/docs/concepts/detached-mode.md

 ## Use case

-By default the tracing service `traced` keeps the lifetime of a tracing session attached to the lifetime of the `perfetto` cmdline client that started it.
+By default the tracing service `traced` keeps the lifetime of a tracing session attached to the lifetime of the `dejaview` cmdline client that started it.
-This means that a `killall perfetto` or `kill $PID_OF_PERFETTO` is sufficient to guarantee that the tracing session is stopped.
+This means that a `killall dejaview` or `kill $PID_OF_DEJAVIEW` is sufficient to guarantee that the tracing session is stopped.

 There are rare occasions when this is undesirable; for example, this mode of